jeevanjohnson/Chiyo/README.md

 2. Run the main file! ``python3 Chiyo.py``

 If there are any errors or you just have a question ask me on discord! ``Cover#8860``

+# License
+You are allowed to use this code for your own use.

+All I ask for is some credit in some way so that people know the code was originated by me.